Take a moment to answer this: What distinguishes your product from similar products in the market?

 But in the decision-making process, customers have short attention spans.
 If they don’t immediately see the true value of your product and how that value benefits them, they’ll move on.

-You need to take off your rose-colored glasses.
+For starters, you need to take off your rose-colored glasses.
 Consider the strengths and the weaknesses of your product — and then ask yourself, which of those strengths makes the weaknesses worthwhile?
 If you’re struggling, conducting a SWOT analysis is a great way to get down to the nitty-gritty of your product, your brand and your unique position in the market.

 Analyze your competitors' sales and marketing materials, and try to figure out what their USPs are.
 What is setting them apart successfully?
 What is most appealing to the customer base?
 Where might they be struggling?